blitz/baresifter/README.md

 to user space.
 It follows the same algorithm as outlined in the original [Sandsifter paper](https://github.com/xoreaxeaxeax/sandsifter/blob/master/references/domas_breaking_the_x86_isa_wp.pdf) to find interesting instructions and guess instruction length.

-**This project is in a very early state.**

 ## Building and running

-The build is currently tested on Fedora 27.
+The build is currently tested on Fedora 29.
 The build requirements are

 - clang++ 5.0 or later,
 - scons, and